 The most popular day trip from the state capital is Kanyakumari.
 Famous for the Vivekananda Rock Memorial and a giant statue of the poet Thiruvalluvar.
 My recommendation is you should visit Kanyakumari.
 It is important that you stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 seas, namely the Bay of Bengal, the Indian Ocean & the Arabian Sea.

 Read More – Kanyakumari Tourist Places

 There are many package tours available from the state capital to visit Kanyakumari.
 They also cover Padmanabapuram Palace and Koyikkal Palace en route.
-You can also drive on on your own.
+You can also drive on your own.

 How to explore Trivandrum tourist places

 You may simply classify them into two parts.
 The day trips from the city and the in-city tourist places to visit.
 Plan your day trips.
 The Kerala State Tourism Development Corporation or KSTDC conducts day trips.
 Do visit Kanyakumari, the land’s end, it is spectacular.
 In the city do visit the Padmanabhaswamy Temple and Kuthiramalika Palace.
 They are adjacent to each other.
-And of course the Napier Museum & Raja Ravi Varma art gallery, which are 4 to 5 KMs away.
-You can hire an autorickshaw and reach in 10 minutes.
+And of course, the Napier Museum & Raja Ravi Varma art gallery, which are 4 to 5 KMs away.
+You can hire an autorickshaw and reach it in 10 minutes.

 Beaches are always great to spend some quality time and relax.
 The Shankumugham beach is 6-8 KM from Padmanabhswamy Temple.
 Kovalam Beach is approximately 14-16 km away.
 Varkala beach is 50 KM’s away.
 The city buses and auto rickshaws are the easiest, most economical way to reach these destinations.